andreabolognani/debian-libvirt/docs/formatdomain.rst

       format driver of the ``qemu`` hypervisor can be controlled via the ``max_size`` subelement (see example below).

+      The optional ``discard_no_unref`` attribute can be set to control the way the ``qemu`` hypervisor handles guest discard commands inside the qcow2 image.
+When enabled, a discard request from within the guest will mark the qcow2 cluster as zero, but will keep the reference/offset of that cluster.
+      But it will still pass the discard further to the lower layer.
+      This will resolve fragmentation within the qcow2 image. :since:`Since 9.5.0`

       In the majority of cases the default configuration used by the hypervisor is sufficient so modifying this setting should not be necessary.
 For specifics on how the metadata cache of ``qcow2`` in ``qemu`` behaves refer